 15 Listen!
 The Lord, the Eternal, the Holy One of Israel says, Eternal One: In returning and rest, you will be saved.
 In quietness and trust you will find strength.
 But you refused.

-- Distrust, resentment, manipulation, and unawareness come from a heart that rejects truth.
+- Manipulation, misplaced confidence, and lies come from a heart that rejects truth.

 - God wants to give us strength, but we will miss out on it if we resist hearing the truth.

 3) How has my response to truth affected others?

 So discard every form of dishonesty and lying so that you will be known as one who always speaks the truth, for we all belong to one another.
 But don’t let the passion of your emotions lead you to sin!
 Don’t let anger control you or be fuel for revenge, not for even a day.
 Don’t give the slanderous accuser, the Devil, an opportunity to manipulate you!Ephesians 4:25-27 TPT